ayalavalva/SC-JMMIDIOSC/README.md

 # JMMIDIOSC

-JMMIDIOSC is a SuperCollider extension that provides a set of classes for Intech Studio MIDI controllers (PO16, EN16, PBF4) to control MIDI elements such as potentiometers, encoders, faders and buttons with MIDI and OSC functionalities.
+JMMIDIOSC is a SuperCollider extension that provides a set of classes to use Intech Studio MIDI controllers (PO16, EN16, PBF4) and send their MIDI date via OSC protocol, and control external MIDI devices (MIDI synths).

 ## Class tree